erolkuluslu/erolkuluslu/README.md

 - 👋 Hi, I’m @erolkuluslu
 - 👀 I’m interested in mobile devolopment
-- 🌱 I’m currently learning Flutter and Java...
+- 🌱 I’m currently learning and developing projects in Flutter, JavaScript, Phyton and Java...
-- 💞️ I’m looking for internhip
+- 💞️ I’m working as a mobile developer @International Labour Association (ILA)
 - 📫 How to reach me erolkuluslusoftware@gmail.com

 <!---